Almost sure convergence and second moments of geometric functionals of fractal percolation: Introduction

 is known as \emph{fractal percolation} or \emph{Mandelbrot percolation}, cf.\ e.g.\ \cite{Mandelbrot74,CCD88}.
 It is easily seen that for any $p<1$, $F$ has a positive probability of being empty and it is well known that $F$ is in fact almost surely empty if $p$ is too small, i.e., if $p\leq 1/M^d$.
 For $p>1/M^d$, however, there is a positive probability (depending on $p,M$ and $d$) that $F\neq \emptyset$, and conditioned on $F$ being nonempty, the Hausdorff dimension and equally the Minkowski dimension of $F$ are almost surely given by the number

 see e.g.\ \cite{CCD88}.
-Many properties of this simple model have been studied, including e.g.\ its connectivity \cite{CCD88,BroCam08,BroCam10}, its visibility (or behaviour under projections) \cite{MR2928497,MR3316924,MR3163542}, its porosity \cite{MR3736180}, path properties \cite{MR1378847,BCJM13} and very recently its (un-)rectifiability \cite{MR4291467}.
+Many properties of this simple model have been studied, including e.g.\ its connectivity \cite{CCD88,BroCam08,BroCam10}, its visibility (or behaviour under projections) \cite{MR2928497,MR3316924,MR3163542}, its porosity \cite{BJ19,MR3736180}, path properties \cite{MR1378847,BCJM13} and very recently its (un-)rectifiability \cite{MR4291467}.

 Intrinsic volumes are a basic tool in stochastic geometry and other fields of mathematics providing essential geometric information about complex structures.
+We refer to \cite[Ch.~4]{Schneider14} or \cite[Ch.~14.2]{SchneiderWeil08} for their definition and properties, see also the summary in our previous paper \cite[p.~1087-1088]{KW18}.
 Let $V_k(F_n)$, $k=0,1,\ldots, d$ denote the intrinsic volumes of the random set $F_n$ in $\R^d$.
 Note that they are well defined, since each $F_n$ is a finite union of cubes and thus polyconvex almost surely.
 In \cite{KW18}, we have studied the expected intrinsic volumes $\E V_k(F_n)$ of the construction steps $F_n$ and in particular their limiting behaviour as $n\to\infty$.
 More precisely, we have established the existence of the limit functionals

 and derived formulas to compute them, see also Theorem~\ref{thm:Vk-limit-general} below.
 Moreover, we have investigated possible connections of these functionals with percolation thresholds, see \cite{KW18}.